abrignoni/DFIR-SQL-Query-Repo/iOS/TIKTOK/README.md

 Twitter: @AlexisBrignoni
 Bog: abrignoni.blogspot.com

-TikTok messages
+TikTok messages in iOS.
 To get details on the database in use and the purpose of thsee queries see here: